kmcginnes/SpecsFor/SpecsFor/Readme.txt

 Should - Write cleaner asserts using the Should library, including SpecsFor's many custom Should extensions.
 Looks - Thanks to ExpectedObjects, you can easily compare that two objects *look* like one another.
-Mocking - Mocking is provided by Moq, but many common pain points are alleviated by SpecsFor's extensions.
+Mocking - Mocking is provided by NSubstitute, but many common pain points are alleviated by SpecsFor's extensions.
 Conventions - Customize SpecsFor's behavior by creating a custom SpecsForConfiguration class.

 If there's a common testing pattern, utility, or library that you think should be bundled with SpecsFor, let me know!